Bridge over Troubled Water: Side one

 "El Cóndor Pasa (If I Could)" is a Peruvian song based on traditional Andean music.
 Simon relied on erroneous information from Jorge Milchberg of Los Incas about the collection of royalties for his arrangement of song.
 Simon wrongfully thought it to be a traditional song and thus not restricted by copyright law, but in reality it was written by Peruvian Daniel Alomía Robles.
-His son Armando Robles Godoy filed a successful lawsuit later that year in 1970, citing that he held the song's copyright in the United States since his father's 1933 filing.
+His son Armando Robles Godoy filed a successful lawsuit later that year in 1970, saying he had held the song's copyright in the United States since his father's 1933 filing.
 Simon wrote English lyrics to the instrumental recording by Los Incas, and the song later became a forerunner of Simon's world music era as a solo artist.

 In the summer of 1969, Simon, his wife Peggy and Garfunkel rented a house on Blue Jay Way in Los Angeles, as Garfunkel did not want to withdraw from Catch-22, which was being filmed on the West Coast.
 In this session, the duo experimented on a new song with numerous objects to create unusual sounds, such as a falling bundle of drum sticks.
 Garfunkel had a Sony reel-to-reel tape deck with a reverberation effect, so that each sound received an echo.
 When finished, Simon gave the tape to Halee, who then worked on the song, condensing sounds and copying them.
 The song features Simon as percussionist on the xylophone, an instrument he had never played before, and as acoustic guitarist.
 He began with a random line, "You're breaking my heart.
 I'm down on my knees," and when finished it was what later became "Cecilia".
 The drummer was again Blaine, and Simon's brother Eddie played on guitar.
 The song is about an unfaithful girl who invites another lover to her bed, while the singer (the first) is in the bathroom.
 David Browne suggested that the name may be derived from the patron of music, Saint Cecilia.
 It has an unusually fast tempo compared to their prior songs.

 Featuring the rockabilly style of the Everly Brothers, "Keep the Customer Satisfied" recounts the exhausting tours that Simon grew tired of, a similar theme to that of their earlier song "Homeward Bound".

 "So Long, Frank Lloyd Wright" is a tribute to the architect Frank Lloyd Wright but also to Garfunkel, who wanted to train as an architect.
 It chronicles the early career of the duo and predicts their future split up.
 At the end Halee shouts "So long already, Artie", a portentous message.
 Simon plays here a guitar style that has been described as Latin jazz and bossa nova.
 Congas additionally contribute to the South American sound.